Why should you be advertising your French property privately with PPS?

 One of the biggest factors is the high agent fee added to your property price.
 By adding this fee to your property price it can either make it appear over priced or you as the seller have to reduce your property price to accommodate the agent fee in order that the property doesn’t appear to be over priced.

-If you found your property advertised with and without agent fees, providing a huge saving which would you choose?
+If you had the choice to purchase the same property, one with and without agent fees, providing a huge saving, which would you choose?

 Many sellers think that the buyer is the one who is paying the agent fee and it’s all free for the seller.
 Well maybe it’s time to review how the figures really add up using an agent and the potential financial benefits of marketing privately.

 PRIX IMMOBILIER click the link to work out your property price in the current market.

 Example: (% fee vary with agents)